minute read

 Nubian Museum

 Located at the southern tip of Aswan (with fluctuating entry prices), the Nubian Museum is home to a wealth of Nubian treasure that was rescued during construction of the Aswan High Dam in the 1960s.
-The collection tells the enduring story of the Nubians, an ethnolinguistic indigenous group who belong to Sudan and southern Egypt, people originally from the central Nile valley.
+The collection tells the enduring story of the Nubians, an ethnolinguistic Indigenous group who belong to Sudan and southern Egypt, people originally from the central Nile valley.

 You cannot see all 3,000 objects in a several-hour visit so plan accordingly and choose the sections that interest you most.
 I found the collections I saw - which included artefacts of art, pottery and statues - to be beautifully displayed with explanations that were clear and easy to understand.
-Expect to be solo as the museum is not frequently visited.

 Aswan High Dam